ComparisonJuly 6, 202610 min read

 • Tracker and ad blocking by default.
 You shouldn't need to install extensions just to avoid being followed around the web.

 • Anti-fingerprinting protection.
-Even without cookies, browsers leak enough data to uniquely identify a user.
+Even without cookies, browsers leak enough data (fonts, screen size, GPU, timezone) to uniquely identify you.
 Good privacy browsers randomize or standardize this data.

 • Encrypted DNS and HTTPS upgrade.
-This prevents your internet provider from seeing which sites you visit.
+Encrypted DNS prevents your ISP from seeing which sites you visit; automatic HTTPS upgrade closes the last unencrypted-connection gap.

 • Strong default settings.
-A browser that's private only after you change 30 settings isn't really private for most people.
+A browser that's private only after you change 30 settings isn't private for most real users.

 • Global Privacy Control support.
-This universal opt-out signal is now legally binding in California, Texas, Colorado, Oregon, and several other states.
+This universal opt-out signal is now legally binding in California, Colorado, Connecticut, Oregon, Texas, and a growing list of other states.

 1. Brave — Our Top Pick for Most People